GHF Live Events

 For those who are new to our quarterly mini-conference platform, GHF Conversations is a half-day of topic-driven programming featuring two expert presenters, each of whom are followed by facilitated conversation sessions with and for our thoughtful and engaging community of educators and parents.
 We warmly invite you to log in and participate as much or as little as you’re comfortable, but rest assured that you’re among people who understand and care.

-03/28/25 GHF Virtual Co-Op: Tell Me More! with GHF Board Director, Lisa Jobe & Co-Op Parent Lead, Sydney Miller Milbert
+03/28/25 • GHF Virtual Co-Op: Tell Me More! with GHF Board Director, Lisa Jobe & Co-Op Parent Lead, Sydney Miller Milbert

 What does “community first” mean?
 It’s how we describe the dynamic of families and facilitators coming together as a group that takes the time to get to know and trust each other, which forms the basis for then creating and providing classes and connection that serves everyone’s needs - a true community.

-We hope you will join us at 12pm PDT in the GHF Forum to learn what makes the GHF Virtual Co-Op such a joy for its families, and how you can be a part of it.
+Watch the recording of this event in the GHF Forum to learn what makes the GHF Virtual Co-Op such a joy for its families, and how you can be a part of it.
 To read more information now, please go to the Virtual Co-Op page.

-03/15/25 GHF Conversations: Gifted Kids - Inner Lives and Experiences, with Dr. Adriane Ransom & Linda Silverman, PhD
+03/15/25 • GHF Conversations: Gifted Kids - Inner Lives and Experiences, with Dr. Adriane Ransom & Linda Silverman, PhD

-Session Two: 9:45-11:15am PT - Institute for the Study of Advanced Development (ISAD) and Gifted Development Center (GDC) founder, Linda Silverman, PhD, guides us on an odyssey of young, gifted inner lives: “Intricate thought processes and complex emotions are held in delicate balance in the gifted individual.
+In Session One, Bloom Pediatrics founder/director, Dr. Adriane Ransom, OTR/L, SWC, shares proven methods and perspectives for supporting early childhood experiences of giftedness and twice exceptionality, including sensory processing differences, eating challenges, social skills, and self-regulation.
+Then, in Session Two, ISAD and Gifted Development Center (GDC) founder, Linda Silverman, PhD, guides us on an odyssey of young, gifted inner lives: “Intricate thought processes and complex emotions are held in delicate balance in the gifted individual.
 Idealism, self-doubt, perceptiveness, excruciating sensitivity, moral imperatives, desperate needs for understanding, acceptance, love—all impinge simultaneously.
 Gifted children develop more asynchronously than others, and often feel unable to relate to age-mates.
 When they are forced into a mold that doesn’t fit, they begin to experience their differences as deficits.
 All who interact with them must understand their unique characteristics.
 Then they can learn to appreciate themselves and develop their own unique paths.
 We will explore the emotional needs and social realities of gifted children and discuss ways to nurture their full development.”

-12/11/24 GHF Conversations: Gifted & Distractible: Strategies for 2e Learners - an Exclusive Sesh with Julie Skolnick, MA, JD
+12/11/24 • GHF Conversations: Gifted & Distractible: Strategies for 2e Learners - an Exclusive Sesh with Julie Skolnick, MA, JD

 We are over the moon to offer this special opportunity for you to spend time with one of the foremost voices in the twice exceptional field, the inimitable Julie Skolnick!
 Folks, this was a GET - to say that Julie is “in demand” is the epitome of understatements.
 The format for this is a little different - an aggregate Q&A, interview-style, rather than a presentation, focusing on nurturing gifted and 2e kids, as expounded upon in Julie’s instant must-have book, Gifted and Distractible: Understanding, Supporting, and Advocating for Your Twice Exceptional Child, followed by our usual open conversation with attendees.

-11/02/24 GHF Conversations: Gifted Intensity - Positive Disintegration & PDA with Chris Wells, PhD; Marna Wohlfeld, MA & Marni Kammersell, MA
+11/02/24 • GHF Conversations: Gifted Intensity - Positive Disintegration & PDA with Chris Wells, PhD; Marna Wohlfeld, MA & Marni Kammersell, MA

 In Session One, Dabrowski Center President and Positive Disintegration Podcast host, Chris Wells, PhD explores how the emotional and intellectual challenges often faced by gifted individuals can serve as catalysts for personal growth and deeper self-understanding, and can lead to extraordinary transformation and empower parents and young people to thrive in their personal growth and educational pursuits.
 Then, in Session Two, 2e doctoral candidates, Wandering Brightly’s Marni Kammersell, MA and GHF VP, Marna Wohlfeld, MA, draw upon the academic literature and insights from educators and adults with PDA, alongside their own experiences as parents of gifted PDA youth, to discuss best practices for nurturing and cooperating with gifted PDAers.

-06/07-5 /24 4th Annual Gifted Home Ed Conference w Dan Peters, Paula Prober, Austina De Bonte, Sharon Duncan, Barry Gelston, Maria Kennedy, Heidi Lack, Sam Young, & more
+06/07-5 /24 • 4th Annual Gifted Home Ed Conference w Dan Peters, Paula Prober, Austina De Bonte, Sharon Duncan, Barry Gelston, Maria Kennedy, Heidi Lack, Sam Young, & more

 Welcome to the 4th annual Gifted Home Education Conference, “Come As You Are: Reframe.
 Recenter.
 Reflect.”
 Pared down, informal and substantive, with plenty of discussion, this year’s three days of “filling our cup” earns instant RE-watch status.